 - Create and administer the budget for the Agriculture Department.

 - Participate in marketing activities, community engagement projects and pledge drive trainings and serve as pledge talent during fund drives.
 Serve as pledge producer for all Ag related on-air appeals.

 Minimum Required Qualifications

-- Ability to meet strict broadcast deadlines.
+- Ability to meet numerous daily deadlines

 Illinois Public Media is a not-for-profit public media service of the College of Media at the University of Illinois.
 Our mission is to enrich people’s lives through programs and services that educate, entertain, inspire and empower by airing the best of public television and radio programs, producing local content for TV, radio and the Web while working with community partners to address needs and concerns.